robert1ridley/robert1ridley/README.md

 Hi, I’m @robert1ridley.
-I’m currently a PhD student at the Artificial Intelligence Institure at Nanjing University.
+I’m currently a PhD student at the Artificial Intelligence Institute at Nanjing University.
 I’m looking to collaborate on any interesting projects.
 You can reach me at robert.n.ridley@gmail.com.

 <!---